Terhi Paldanius, violin / Jukka Untamala, violin

 Jussi Tuhkanen, viola / Petja Kainulainen, cello

 “Kamus is a perfectly blended group, and the brilliance of each individual shines through”

 -Helsingin Sanomat 9.10.2014

-Kamus celebrates its 15th anniversary as one of the most prominent Nordic ensembles and continues to delight audiences with a strong and distinctive voice.
-In 2017 the quartet launches a new CD and tours around the world including to Mexico, UK, Belgium, Sweden and the Netherlands, including their Concertgebouw debut in Amsterdam.
-The new CD, which includes the world premiere recording of Esa-Pekka Salonen’s string quartet Homunculus, follows the acclaimed album Different Voices featuring Sibelius’s Voces Intimae, which was awarded the prize for best classical music album of 2016 by the Finnish National Broadcasting Company.
+The Kamus Quartet is one of the most prominent Nordic ensembles and continues to delight audiences with a strong and distinctive voice.
+In 2017 the quartet launched a new CD and toured internationally to Mexico, UK, Belgium, Sweden and the Netherlands, including their celebrated Concertgebouw debut in Amsterdam.
+The new CD, which includes the world premiere recording of Esa-Pekka Salonen’s string quartet Homunculus won the EMMA-prize for best classical music recording in Finland 2018.
+It followed the acclaimed album Different Voices featuring Sibelius’s Voces Intimae, which was awarded the prize for best classical music album of 2016 by the Finnish National Broadcasting Company.

-An active force in Finnish musical life, Kamus has developed new ways of presenting chamber music with its acclaimed concert series TeemaHelsinki.
+An active force in Finnish musical life, the Kamus quartet has developed new ways of presenting chamber music with its acclaimed concert series TeemaHelsinki, seeking out new urban spaces for classical music highlighting the connection between music and the surrounding space.
 They have also launched a project to help enrich the musical life of rural parts of Finland.

 Kamus plays on two instruments kindly lent by the Pohjola Bank Art foundation: F. Gagliano (Terhi Paldanius) and J.F.
 Guidantus (Jussi Tuhkanen).
 Petja Kainulainen plays on A.Miremont kindly lent by the Finnish Cultural Foundation.